tendermint/spec/spec/light-client/supervisor/supervisor_001_draft.md

 able to verify anything.

-Cross-checking this trusted block with providers upon initialization is helpful for ensuring that the node is responsive and correctly congfigured but does not increase trust since proving a conflicting block is a [light client attack](https://informal.systems) and not just a [bogus](https://informal.systems) block could result in
+Cross-checking this trusted block with providers upon initialization is helpful for ensuring that the node is responsive and correctly configured but does not increase trust since proving a conflicting block is a [light client attack](https://informal.systems) and not just a [bogus](https://informal.systems) block could result in